anujdeshpande/awesome-hardware-production/README.md

 ## Shenzhen

-- [Strangeparts](https://strangeparts.com) - Videos about building things in Shenzhen, factory tours, and more
+- [Strangeparts](https://strangeparts.com) - Videos about building things in Shenzhen, factory tours, and more.
-- [The Essential Guide to Electronics in Shenzhen](https://www.crowdsupply.com/sutajio-kosagi/the-essential-guide-to-electronics-in-shenzhen) - Book on electronics in Shenzhen.
+- [Essential Guide to Electronics in Shenzhen](https://www.crowdsupply.com/sutajio-kosagi/the-essential-guide-to-electronics-in-shenzhen) - Book on electronics in Shenzhen.

 ## Teardowns